Cmoy-adrian/campus_super_app/README.md

 * Event Calendar
    * View upcoming events by day, week, or month.
    * Add test events using the “Add Event” form (stored in local storage).
+   * Click on events to view more information in the side panel.
 * Dining Calendar
    * View what is available at each dining location depending on the time of day.
 * Dining Menus